About me

 • design icon

-How do people in different communities interact differently?
-What are the unspoken rules that influence and govern such interactions?
-This project attempts to surface linguistic and social norms in online communities.
+How do people in different social groups interact differently?
+How do unspoken rules shape behaviors and interactions?
+This project aims to surface linguistic and social norms in online communities and reflect the discovered norms in LLM agents.

 News

-I will be atteneding EMNLP 2023 in person.
+I will be attending EMNLP 2023 in person.
 Looking forward to meeting everyone in Singapore!

 I will be starting my Ph.D. at the University of Washington, excited to be part of Tsvetshop!